microsoft/promptflow/examples/prompty/eval-basic/README.md

-# Apology
+# Basic Eval
-A prompt that determines whether a chat conversation contains an apology from the assistant.
+A prompt that determines whether a answer is correct.

 ## Prerequisites